 What is Data Profiling?

-Data profiling is the act of examining, cleansing and analyzing an existing data source to generate actionable summaries.
+Data profiling represents a comprehensive process of examining, cleansing, and analyzing an existing data source to generate actionable and valuable summaries.
 Proper techniques of data profiling verify the accuracy and validity of data, leading to better data-driven decision making that customers can use to their advantage.

 The process helps identify data quality issues, redundancies, anomalies that may arise without data ingestion best practices.
 It produces critical insights into data that companies can then leverage to their advantage.

 The need for profiling will continue to grow in step with the proliferation of the amount of data and data-driven initiatives in business.
 Data is transferred from on-premises locations to cloud-based warehouses using a variety of data ingestion patterns.
 During data ingestion, which is the process through which data is moved into a database for storage or usage, size and complexity of data can cause problems.